prestsoftware/prest/docs/src/index.rst

 It allows for processing choice datasets that economists, psychologists and consumer/marketing researchers often generate through experiments, market studies or surveys.

+The key novelties of Prest pertain to general datasets where choice alternatives are discrete.

+Prest allows for estimating non-parametrically the decision maker's preferences from such general datasets.

+It does so by finding out how "close" the observed choices are to being explainable by rational choice or by some model of bounded-rational choice.

+In this way, Prest recovers both the individual's *decision rule* and their *preferences* conditional on this decision rule.

 Declarations
 ------------